-Regular reading quizzes will be made available on Canvas and are due by 1:30pm before any lecture on the same material is given.
+Regular reading quizzes will be made available on Canvas and are due by noon before any lecture on the same material is given.
+You may work with others when completing your quizzes but you must cite who you worked with.
 No make up quizzes will be given unless previously scheduled, but I will drop the lowest quiz to give you some flexibility.

-Assignments/Homework Policy:
+Assignments Policy: